csirtfoundry/netgrep/README.txt

 Advanced usage
 --------------

+You can use netgrep as a quick little assertion tool.
+For example, does akamai.com resolve to any boxes is Singapore?

+$ echo "akamai.com" | netgrep SG
+akamai.com  # got output - assertion proven
+$ echo "akamai.com" | netgrep FI
+$ # no output - assertion failed

 netgrep tries to guess how your file is delimited.
 This isn't foolproof, so you can override it with --format and --delim, e.g.